Emergencies Act: Federal Court ruling and appeal

 When asked about the ruling on the day of its release, Deputy Prime Minister Chrystia Freeland defended her government's actions, saying it was the correct decision at the time, and announced their intention to appeal.
 In February 2024, the government appealed the ruling.
+In January 2026, the Federal Court of Appeal rejected the appeal, ruling "that Cabinet did not have reasonable grounds to believe that a national emergency existed" and that "As disturbing and disruptive the blockades and the convoy protests in Ottawa could be, they fell well short of a threat to national security."
+The Court of Appeal also upheld the lower court's findings that the invocation had violated the Charter of Rights and Freedoms by limiting free expression and infringing on protester's rights against unreasonable search and seizure.